What are spiders?

 Spiders are arachnids that are well-known predators and help to limit the number of insects in the environment.
 Being an arachnid means that they have two body parts, eight legs, and lack wings and antennae.
 All spiders produce silk that they use for various things, including building webs or lining burrows.
 They also all have hollow fangs they use to inject venom into their prey to paralyze it.

-When living in Idaho, you may come into contact with a variety of spiders in your yard or home, including wolf spiders, black widow spiders, and hobo spiders.
+When living in Idaho, you may come into contact with a variety of spiders in your home or yard, including wolf spiders, black widow spiders, and hobo spiders.

 Are spiders dangerous?